tiimjcb/freeSmileyDealerBotRevived/README.md

 For each emoji detected, you get 1 experience point, with a limit of 5 per message.

+### Chat with Smiley
+Have you ever wondered to chat with Free Smiley Dealer?
+Well, now you can!

+You can start a chat session with the `/chat_start` command.
+The bot will respond to every message sent in the channel you started the chat in !

+Each chat session is limited to *50 messages*, and can be maximum *5 minutes* long.
+You can start a chat session every *4 hours* per server.
+This is due to limitations with the Free Gemini API.

+*Messages sent are not stored, but are used to enhance Gemini's AI.
+No personal data is linked to the messages.
+You can still opt-out and have your messages not sent to the API by using the `/ignore_me` command*

 ### Server Settings

 You can customize the bot’s behavior per server: